OrchardCMS/OrchardDoc/Documentation/Orchard-1-7-Release-Notes.markdown

 Orchard 1.7 fixes bugs and introduces the following features:

-* *Clay*: This version doesn't use Clay anymore and improves memory and raw performances.
+* *Clay*: This version doesn't use Clay anymore and improves memory and raw performance.
 * Better performance for the event bus.
 * Better performance for the Import/Export module.
 * *Search*: Possibility to create multiple search indexes.
 * *Module recipes*: In the Modules page, a new Recipes tab lets you run custom recipes to automate tedious tasks.
 * *Tokens*: A new tokens syntax is added on top of the current one.
-The preffered syntax is now `#{token}`.
+The preferred syntax is now `#{token}`.
 * *Shape Menu Items*: You can create menu items which will be rendered using shapes.
-* *Comments*: The whole comments module has been rewritten to profide a more Orchard friendly implementation, and also provides the ability to create threaded comments.
+* *Comments*: The whole comments module has been rewritten to provide a more Orchard friendly implementation, and also provides an option for threaded comments.
 * *Anti Spam*: The anti spam module has been updated to be reusable by any module, and also provides custom Content Parts for reCaptcha, spam filters and submission limits.
 * *Media Library*: This new module lets you manage Media as content items and also import any media from external services.
 * *Image Editor*: Provides a web based image editor for cropping, resizing and applying filters to raw images.
+* *Media Processing*: Can create custom image filters and resize image automatically.
 * *Workflows*: This new module lets you create content workflows and long running workflows.
-* *C# Scripting*: Provides tool to execute custom C# code for validating conttent items and in Workflows.
+* *C# Scripting*: Provides an execution environment for custom C# code in content item validation and in Workflows.
-* *Media Processing*: Can create custom image filters and resize image automatically.
-* *Orchard.Taxonomies*: This is the old Contrib.Taxonomies module integrated into Core.
+* *Orchard.Taxonomies*: This is the Contrib.Taxonomies module integrated into Core.
-* *Orchard.OutputCache*: This is the old Contrib.Cache module integrated into Core.
+* *Orchard.OutputCache*: This is the Contrib.Cache module integrated into Core.

 The full list of more than 280 fixed bugs for this release can be found here: